coolbrian/cutting-length-extract/cp-extract.md

-Write a node.js app, 'cp-extract', that takes an input directory ($srcDir), and parses the text in each txt file to a single TSV file.
+Write a node.js app, 'cp-extract', that takes an input directory ($srcDir), along with a remark string ($remark) and parses the text in each txt file to a single TSV file.

-- The output TSV file ($outTsv) is named as "$srcDir.tsv".
+- The output TSV file ($outTsv) is named as "$srcDir-cp.tsv".
 - $srcDir contains a list of txt files, each named in the pattern: $sn.$name.txt.
 - Sort the txt files based on $sn.
 Treat $sn as integer.
 If $sn contains '-$integer', put it after $sn.
 - The text in interest in txt file has the pattern described in the "CP Text Pattern" section below.
 - The headers in the TSV:
-  "流水號","料號","長度","管徑","Part No."
+  "流水號","料號","長度","管徑","Part No.","Remark"
 - Entries in the TSV file are in the following format:
-  $sn,$pieceIndex,$pieceLength,$pieceOD,$partNo
+  $sn,$pieceIndex,$pieceLength,$pieceOD,$partNo,$remark
 - When processing, output msg:
   Processing $index/$totalNumberOfTxtFiles: $txtFile ...